-At the end of the day, hotels really only have two options to choose from when it comes to growing group revenue.
+And here’s why.
+At the end of the day, hotels really only have two ways to boost group revenue:

 - Increase group sales by booking more events.